 Store: Refrigerate in an airtight container for up to 5 days or freeze leftovers for up to 3 months.

-Freeze: In a large Ziploc bag, add all ingredients (except broth (water) and garnishes), release out air as much as possible, seal and freeze for up to 3 months.
-Thaw on a counter for 20 minutes, cut bag with scissors, add water and cook as per instructions + 1 hour.
+Freezer Meal: In a large Ziploc bag, add all ingredients (except broth (water) and garnishes), release out air as much as possible, seal and freeze for up to 3 months.
+Thaw in a bowl/sink with hot water for 10 minutes, transfer to slow cooker, add water and cook as per instructions + 1 hour.

 Make Ahead: In a large air tight container, Ziploc bag, bowl with a lid or slow cooker's insert, add all ingredients (except garnishes) and refrigerate for up to 3 days.
 Cook as per instructions.